Algebraic-Programming/HiCR/examples/memcpy/distributed/README.rst

 Memcpy: Distributed
 =======================

-In this example, we test HiCR's :code:`memcpy` operation to communicate a simple message back and forth (ping / pong) between two HiCR instances as detected by the :code:`HiCR::L1::InstanceManager` (See: :numref:`remoteMemcpyFig`).
+In this example, we test HiCR's :code:`memcpy` operation to communicate a simple message back and forth (ping / pong) between two HiCR instances as detected by the :code:`HiCR::InstanceManager` (See: :numref:`remoteMemcpyFig`).

 .. _remoteMemcpyFig:
 .. figure:: remoteMemcpy.png